Anterior cruciate ligament (ACL) tear

 Typical symptoms include:

-- The crunching sound when the knee ligament is torn
+- The crunching sound of a torn knee ligament

 - Pain immediately after injury